-Best bouldering shoes for beginners
+Best bouldering shoes for beginners in 2019

 If you’re a beginner just getting into rock climbing and bouldering, you’re probably a bit overwhelmed by the options.

 I know I was when I was first starting.